 I study how water, the material it moves, and nutrients it contains move across the landscape and are transported downstream.
 This includes how management decisions affect the quantity and timing of when water moves through the soil and river networks.
 My current research seeks to understand water management decision-making through co-production of research and to incorporate that knowledge into various modeling frameworks.
-This is fundamental to understanding how the location and history of water on the landscape effects various ecological processes, and the patterns they create, primarily in the Tenderfoot Creek Experimental Forest, MT.
+This is fundamental to understanding how the location and history of water on the landscape effects various ecological processes, and the patterns they create.